 a better nectar

-A 96 page catalog designed by Casa Marengo was released in August 2015.
-Edited by curator Kristina Newhouse, the catalog features the artist’s process and essays by Dr. Anne Leonard and Dr. Antonia Szabari and Dr. Natania Meeker, co-authors of Who Will Remember Us, Plants and the Archive (Edinburgh University Press).
-The catalog is available at Los Angeles County Museum of Art’s Art Catalogue Store, the Los Angeles gallery Commonwealth and Council and through the publisher, the University Art Museum.
+A 96 page catalog was designed by Casa Marengo, edited by curator Kristina Newhouse and features the artist’s process and essays by Dr. Anne Leonard and Dr. Antonia Szabari and Dr. Natania Meeker, co-authors of Who Will Remember Us, Plants and the Archive (Edinburgh University Press).
+The catalog is available through the artist and the publisher, University Art Museum, CSULB.

 An artist eavesdrops into the world of bees | Which Way L.A.?April 8, 2015

 […] Jessica Rath was first inspired to immerse herself in the world of the bee when she witnessed what’s […]